 In some experimental contexts, finding different variances may be as important as finding different means.
 If the variances are different, then the populations are different -- regardless of what ANOVA concludes about differences between the means.

 One-way ANOVA works by comparing the differences among group means with the pooled standard deviations of the groups.
 If the data are matched, then you should choose repeated-measures ANOVA instead.
-If the matching is effective in controlling for experimental variability, repeated-measures ANOVA will be more powerful than regular ANOVA.
+If the matching is effective in controlling for experimental variability, repeated-measures ANOVA will be more powerful than an ordinary (or regular) ANOVA.

 The term “error” refers to the difference between each value and the group mean.
 The results of one-way ANOVA only make sense when the scatter is random – that whatever factor caused a value to be too high or too low affects only that one value.
 Prism cannot test this assumption.
 You must think about the experimental design.
 For example, the errors are not independent if you have six values in each group, but these were obtained from two animals in each group (in triplicate).
 In this case, some factor may cause all triplicates from one animal to be high or low.